 Bruce Freeman Rail Trail is a 7.5 mile moderately trafficked out and back trail located near Westford, Massachusetts that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Lots of bikes.
 All are considerate.

 Mostly flat and strait, all pavement for about 5 miles.
 There are some road crossings where you have to stop, but there are also long stretches of trail where we were flying along in high gear.